 If you've seen Star Wars (and I'm fairly sure that you have) you'll have probably noticed that there was a lot of information in the plot summary I gave, but it was still far from complete.
 It only really covers the first half or so of the film, and even then there's a lot of important stuff that I didn't mention.
 I didn't talk about Jawas, or Darth Vader or Greedo, or even explain what the Empire is or what this whole war that's going on is all about.
 Because Star Wars throws a ton of information at the audience that we're all expected to assimilate and understand.
 We're told it's a time of civil war, but who is fighting who and why?
 We don't even know to begin with why the Empire are the bad guys, other than that they seem to have quite an aggressive security policy, and the fact that the first Imperial leader we see is dressed head to toe in a sinister black costume.

 While the script is credited solely to Lucas, his writers on American Graffiti, Willard Huyck and Gloria Katz, were brought in to polish the dialogue and iron out some of Lucas's techno-babble.
 Their work is particularly evident in the banter between Han Solo and Princess Leia on the Death Star, with the dialogue here noticeably sparkier and funnier than anywhere else in the film.
 While Lucas still occasionally tries to cram too much into one line, generally the script does an excellent job of giving the audience just enough information.
 The screenplay works in a lot of detail that fills in the background to this strange world that the audience is experiencing for the first time.
 We learn that Sand People always ride single file to hide their numbers.
 That the Millennium Falcon made the Kessel Run in 12 parsecs, and that it can out-run Imperial cruisers.
 The big corellian ships, not the local bulk cruisers.
-The script is full of this kind of detail, which is easily passed over or forgotten, but it emphasises that someone has actually thought about this world and the details of it.
+The script is full of this kind of detail, which is easily passed over or forgotten, but it emphasises the fact that someone has given some thought to this world and the details of it.
 A lot of time was spent on the character names too, as well as on those of ships, places and planets; the Death Star, Tatooine, Jawas, the Millennium Falcon, Han Solo.
-The Skywalker name was originally Starkiller, until Lucas realised it had some unfortunate connotations about celebrity murderers.
+The Skywalker name was originally Starkiller, until Lucas realised it had some unfortunate connotations about celebrity murderers

 Characterisation is probably not the film's strongest point, none of the main characters being especially well developed.
-But the characters do serve as archetypes and that's what's required for a timeless fantasy story like this.
+But the characters do serve as archetypes and that is what's required for a timeless fantasy story like this.
 Mark Hamill doesn't display great range, but his nervy heroism and wide eyed enthusiasm carry him through.
 The same is true of Carrie Fisher, who can't quite decide if she's going to play her role with an English or an American accent and ends up using both alternately.
 But for the most part she is remarkably self assured and both she and Hamill are more than adequate, creating sympathetic and likeable characters.
 The most developed part in the film is Han Solo, an ambiguous character who is mostly interested in evading his creditors and making enough money to pay his debts.
 Harrison Ford was a struggling actor who had barely worked in films since American Graffiti and Star Wars was his break out role.
 He captures the charm and cockiness of Solo perfectly.
 Just as importantly, the three leads have strong chemistry together, something especially clear in their scenes in the Death Star.

 One of the film's great achievements is its superb world-building.
 This is one of the main reasons why Star Wars was so addictive and why people went back to see it again and again, and it's probably the main reason why the fascination with it endures.
 The “used future” world of Star Wars is oddly gritty and occasionally grimy.
 The ships look functional and the settings look plausible rather than fanciful, unlike most traditional space operas.
 And the costumes look like they could be real clothes, not fussy “space costumes”.
 There's no campery, no tinfoil uniforms, everything looks like it could be real, just from a different time and galaxy.